Healthy Homes Assessment Horokiwi

 Home Assessments Horokiwi for Rental Properties

-There are many things to be able to examine in the house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are numerous concerns to look over when conducting a home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+The most common are:

 • Does the house has enough ventilation, including extractor fans?

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can have a significant impact for landlords and property managers.
-For specialist advice get in touch today to schedule your rental property house assessment.
+The repercussions of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of a Tenancy solutions ruling can have a significant impact for property managers and landlords.
+For expert assistance, get in touch today and book your rental property house assessment.

 home assessments for rental properties